Risk management policy

 - result in damage to or loss of an opportunity to enhance the Gallery’s reputation.

-Statement on Internal Control is the mandatory annual statement made jointly by the Chair of Trustees and Director in the Annual Report and Accounts, confirming that the Gallery has maintained a sound system of internal control throughout the year.
+Governance Statement is the mandatory annual statement made jointly by the Chair of Trustees and Director in the Annual Report and Accounts, confirming how they and the supporting Management Board have managed and controlled the resources of the Gallery during the period.

 4) Legal Basis

-The Gallery’s responsibilities in relation to risk management and the annual Statement on Internal Control are set out in Chapter 4 of Managing Public Money, and in the Gallery’s Management Statement and Financial Memorandum agreed with DCMS.
+The Gallery’s responsibilities in relation to risk management and the Governance Statement are set out in Chapter 4 of Managing Public Money, and in the Gallery’s Management Statement and Financial Memorandum agreed with DCMS.

 5) Statement of Principles